Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Higher-order generalized optimistic method

-Theorem~\ref{thm:high_strongly_convex_global} already guarantees the global convergence of our $p$-th-order optimistic method.
-Moreover, as in the case of our second-order optimistic method, the proposed higher-order optimistic method eventually achieves a fast local R-superlinear convergence rate.
-This result is formally stated in the following theorem.
+Theorem~\ref{thm:high_strongly_convex_global} guarantees the global convergence of our $p$-th-order optimistic method.
+Moreover, as in the case of our second-order optimistic method, the proposed higher-order optimistic method eventually achieves a fast local R-superlinear convergence rate, as stated in the following theorem.